Critics foresee even worse numbers when introduced in all hospitals

 By Dave Andrusko

 I vividly recall how Non-Invasive Prenatal Testing (NIPT) was first packaged.
 First, women could learn earlier in their pregnancy that their baby had a “marker” indicating he or she was likely to have a genetic anomaly, most often Down syndrome.
-That would give them more time to adjust was the calming reassurance.
+That would give the parent[s] more time to adjust, or so went the calming reassurance.

 This was preposterous on its face.
-Everybody knew it would increase the number of abortions if for no other reason (and there were others) more and more women would have NIPT and because sooner or later (sooner, it turned out) babies would be screened to see if they were the “wrong” sex.
+Everybody knew it would increase the number of abortions if for no other reason (and there were plenty of others) that more and more women would have NIPT.
+And because sooner or later (sooner, it turned out) babies would be screened to see if they were the “wrong” sex.

 Here are the Times’ lead paragraphs: